tahaafzal5/zero2prod/Notes.md

 * We will store all these configurations in a top-level configurations directory.

 ### Optimizing Our Docker Image
-* There are two optimisations we can make to our Dockerfile to make our life easier going forward:
+* There are two optimizations we can make to our Dockerfile to make our life easier going forward:
   1. smaller image size for faster usage
   2. Docker layer caching for faster builds